 Hit or Stand on Soft 17

-Every version of blackjack has a rule determining the dealer’s actions when having a soft 17.
-As already mentioned, the house usually requires the dealer to Hit on Soft 17, which increases his chances of receiving a higher total.
-The Soft 17 rule is typically printed on the table felt and can be instantly seen by players.
+Every blackjack variant includes a rule that dictates what the dealer must do with a soft 17.
+As noted, the house usually requires the dealer to Hit on Soft 17, increasing the dealer’s chances of improving the hand.
+This Soft 17 rule is typically printed on the table felt for players to see.

 No Hole Card

-Most casinos outside the United States offer the so-called “no hole card” variations of blackjack.
-This type of blackjack is sometimes referred to as European blackjack and in it, the dealer draws a single face-up card in the beginning and gets a second card only after the player’s turn has ended.
+Many casinos outside the United States offer “no hole card” variations of blackjack, sometimes called European blackjack.
+In these games, the dealer draws only one face-up card at the start and receives the second card only after the players have completed their turns.

 Resplitting

-Some blackjack variations allow spit hands to be resplit multiple times as long as the new card is the same as the original card.
-Each time players decide to Split, they place another bet that is equal to the original wager, while the dealer divides their hand and deals a further card to each of the new hands.
-Usually, only one Split is allowed or players have the option to split up to 3 times.
+Certain blackjack variations allow split hands to be resplit multiple times, provided the new card matches the original value.
+Each time players split, they must place an additional wager equal to the original, and the dealer separates the cards and deals another card to each new hand.
+Usually, only one split is permitted, though some games allow up to three resplits.

 Split Aces